COAST-Lab/Open-Water-Level/Firmware/Setting_Up Your DIY Sensor.md

+We're working on this page!
+Come back soon for updated instructions for setting up your physical firmware.

 # Setting Up Your DIY Sensor
 ## Firmware
 This section will help you set up the physical firmware for your DIY sensor.